Storage channel news roundup for April 9-15, 2009

 Fusion-io plans to add software, SSD-based storage systems

-Fusion-io Inc. CEO David Bradford said the startup will use its recent $47.5 million Series B funding round
+Fusion-io Inc. CEO David Bradford said the startup will use its recent $47.5 million Series B funding round to develop software and expand from the components market into making solid-state-based networked storage systems.

 Fusion-io previewed its ioSAN at SNW last week.
 The product adds a 10 GbE iSCSI interface to the ioDrive PCIe card it's already shipping.
 Multiple ioSAN cards can slot into servers, and multiple servers can be put together as a clustered NAS system.